New York City Speeding Accident Lawyer

 Starting with a case that will hold up can be key to getting the insurance companies to agree to a fair settlement.
 If the offer on the table doesn’t cover your costs, we never hesitate to argue your case in court to get what’s right.

-The city’s no-fault insurance rule is not your only option if you were seriously hurt–and getting help quickly is important to getting the best possible outcome.
+The city’s no-fault insurance rule is not your only option if you were seriously hurt–and getting help quickly is important to get the best possible outcome.
 Call Rosenbaum & Rosenbaum, P.C. to set up a free case review today.

 Exactly How Dangerous is Speeding?